 Posting videos on social media needs to be part of your strategic marketing plan.
 We know this much is true (We blogged about it before).
 But, how do you approach that?
-Here are a few social media production tips:
+Read on for some social media video production tips.

 Welcome your audience into your world and (hopefully) they’ll let you into theirs by giving you a “follow” or a “like”.
 People don’t just “LinkIn” with anyone or let randoms in their Facebook friend-circle, but when they let someone or a brand in, they’re opening the door to their online space – their social media world, or, let’s be honest – the center of their universe.